Other Names for this Disease

 - Trisomy 16-18 (formerly)

 - Trisomy E (formerly)

 - Genetics Home Reference (GHR) contains information on Trisomy 18.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Trisomy 18.
 Click on the link to view a sample search on this topic.